Skip to content

 Control logic diagram of 8255

 1. CS (Chip Select): It is the master chip select signal.
 It is an active low signal.
 When it goes low, the chip will be selected.
 Address lines other than A0 and A1 may be used in any combination to make the chip select logic.
 Addresses of ports and control registers can be determined by a combination of CS, A1, and A0 lines.
-This is shown in the table below and in the above figure.
+This is shown in the table below and in Figure 4.

 CSA1A0Port Selected